CharlGottschalk/approvejs/README.md

 ---

-View the [wiki](https://github.com/CharlGottschalk/approvejs/wiki) for more info and documentation on rules and extending ApproveJs with your own tests.
+View the [documentation](https://charlgottschalk.co.za/projects/approvejs) for demos and documentation on rules and extending ApproveJs with your own tests.

-If you would like to contribute to the project, please read [contributing](https://github.com/CharlGottschalk/approvejs/wiki/Contributing).
+If you would like to contribute to the project, please read [contributing](http://charlgottschalk.co.za/projects/approvejs/contributing).

 ---